httpwg/http-extensions/draft-ietf-httpbis-h2-websockets.md

 value of 0 after previously sending a value of 1.

-The use of a SETTINGS Parameter to opt-in to an otherwise incompatible protocol change is a use of "Extending HTTP/2" defined by section 5.5 of {{!RFC7540}}.
+The use of a SETTINGS Parameter to opt-in to an otherwise incompatible protocol change is a use of "Extending HTTP/2" defined by Section 5.5 of {{!RFC7540}}.
 If a client were to use the provisions of the extended CONNECT method defined in this document without first receiving a ENABLE_CONNECT_PROTOCOL parameter with the value of 1 it would be a